 Interesting Gregory Porter Facts:

-5. Up until becoming a full-time performer, Gregory was a professional chef in Brooklyn.
-Soup is his signature dish, and the ladies in the neighborhood are still coming up to him asking when he plans to make some more of his famous Indian chili soup!
+- Before he became a full-time performer, Gregory was a professional chef in Brooklyn.
+His signature dish is soup, and the ladies in the neighborhood still come up to him and ask when he plans to make some more of his famous Indian Chili Soup!